"I have founded the Richard Hunt Legacy Foundation in hopes that what I have accomplished in my life will transcend my time on earth.

 Richard Hunt

-As an artist and prominent American sculptor, Richard Hunt considered artistic freedom to be the most important aspect of his career, “I am interested more than anything else in being a free person.
-To me, that means that I can make what I want to make, regardless of what anyone else thinks I should make.”
+As an artist and prominent American sculptor, Richard Hunt considered artistic and personal freedom paramount: "I am interested more than anything else in being a free person.
+To me, that means that I can make what I want to make, regardless of what anyone else thinks I should make."

 At the age of 35, he became the first African American sculptor to have a retrospective exhibition at the Museum of Modern Art (MoMA) in 1971.
 Hunt held over 160 solo exhibitions and is represented in more than 100 public museums across the globe.
 Hunt made the largest contribution to public art in the United States, with more than 160 public sculpture commissions gracing prominent locations in 24 states and Washington, D.C.